domaindrivendev/Swashbuckle.WebApi/README.md

 **\*Swashbuckle 5.0**

 Swashbuckle 5.0 makes the transition to Swagger 2.0.
-The 2.0 schema is significantly different to it's predecessor - 1.2 and, as a result, the Swashbuckle config interface has undergone yet another overall.
+The 2.0 schema is significantly different to its predecessor - 1.2 and, as a result, the Swashbuckle config interface has undergone yet another overall.
 Checkout the [transition guide](#transitioning-to-swashbuckle-40) if you're upgrading from a prior version.

 ## Getting Started ##